Making sure creative digital design is rooted in reality

 But there’s more than one way to ‘be different’ — if you’re different because you’re cool, great (think SMEG fridges).
 If you’re different because you’re out of the ordinary, that can be very impressive too (check out Koniku’s work-in-progress ‘wetware’ processors).

 If you’re different just for the sake of it, that’s… well, different.
-Don’t get me wrong – there are times when that angle really works (Brewdog does a good job of this with its ‘punk’ ethos), but it can easily fall flat if you’ve got nothing backing it up.
+Don’t get me wrong.
+There are times when the contrarian angle really works (Brewdog does a good job of this with its ‘punk’ ethos), but it can easily fall flat if you’ve got no purpose behind it.

 And being different is also no good at all if it doesn’t achieve the results you want.
 You need to keep one foot firmly in reality, to get where you want to be.